Timothy-Szu/Evaluating-the-Predictive-Power-of-U.S.-Exports-on-Brent-WTI-Spreads/README.md

 3. No positions are initiated when export utilization remains below the selected threshold.

 4. The framework is tested across multiple export utilization thresholds, including 70%, 80%, 90%, and 95%.

+5. A four week holding period is utilized, over which the difference in spread is added to the cumulative PnL.

 <img width="1110" height="554" alt="image" src="https://github.com/user-attachments/assets/c09b9235-39db-4598-b6b4-8589828c0203" />